conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

 not specifying that profile is equivalent to using the ``--profile=default`` argument.

 For all those examples, we used the same platform for building and running the application.
-But what if you want to build the application in your machine running Ubuntu Linux, but you would like that application to run on other platform like, for example, a Raspberry Pi?
+But, what if you want to build the application on your machine running Ubuntu Linux and then run it on another platform like a Raspberry Pi?
 Conan can model that case using two different profiles, one for the machine that **builds** the application (Ubuntu Linux) and another for the machine that **runs** the application (Raspberry Pi).
 We will explain this "two profiles" approach in